A Countable, Dense, Dedekind-Complete Subset of $\mathbb{R}$ Constructed by Extending $\mathbb{Q}$ via Simultaneous Marking of Closed Intervals with Rational Endpoints: Conclusion

-\bf{Acknowledgment}
+{\bf Acknowledgment}

-This work is supported by the National Science Foundation Centers of Research Excellence in Science and Technology NSF CREST 1647022 and NSF Research Infrastructure for Science and Engineering NSF RISE 1829245 awards.
+This work is supported by the National Science Foundation Center of Research Excellence in Science and Technology NSF CREST 1647022, and NSF Research Infrastructure for Science and Engineering NSF RISE 1829245 awards.